clcarwin/node-jssp/README.md

 node-jssp
 =========

 JavaScript Server Page on nodejs.
-The syntax looks like PHP.
+Template engine and embedding nodejs code in html.

 ## Features

  Implement dynamic html page by embed nodejs code.

   - nodejs code place between <? ?> in html
-  - echo exit $\_GET $\_POST and other PHP-like function and variables
+  - echo exit $\_GET $\_POST and other PHP-like functions and variables
   - syntax error and runtime error will be caught
   - while(true) and for(;;) can not block JSSP
   - Support \{\{name\}\} and \{\{\<li\>\{\{items[]\}\}\</li\>\}\} style template